Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

-  dsu         Delete an SSH user from all nodes in pool grls        Get remote login settings for all nodes in... list        List all pools in the Batch account listimages  List Docker images in the pool listnodes   List nodes in pool listskus    List available VM configurations available to... rebootnode  Reboot a node or nodes in a pool resize      Resize a pool ssh         Interactively login via SSH to a node in the... udi         Update Docker images in a pool
+  dsu         Delete an SSH user from all nodes in pool grls        Get remote login settings for all nodes in... list        List all pools in the Batch account listimages  List Docker images in a pool listnodes   List nodes in pool listskus    List available VM configurations available to... rebootnode  Reboot a node or nodes in a pool resize      Resize a pool ssh         Interactively login via SSH to a node in a... stats       Get statistics about a pool udi         Update Docker images in a pool
 ```
 * `add` will add the pool defined in the pool configuration file to the